mahirvaluj/cl-nock/README.md

 # cl-nock

-This is an interpreter for the [nock](https://urbit.org/docs/tutorials/nock/definition/), Urbit's purely functional machine code that I wrote in an afternoon.
+This is an interpreter for [nock](https://urbit.org/docs/tutorials/nock/definition/), Urbit's purely functional machine code, that I wrote in an afternoon.

 This is by no means production ready, as it does not respect hints (opcode 11), but it does moderately non-trivial code, for example, the